 Soprano ukuleles can also be a little harder to play for folks with big hands or thick fingers.
 This is because the frets (metal bars on the neck) are closer together, so there’s less room to maneuver on the fretboard.
-That being said, many players with large hands adapt to the smaller fingerboard and can play them just as comfortably as the bigger sizes.
+That being said, many players with large hands adapt to the smaller fingerboard and can play them just as easily as the bigger sizes.

-Aquila Nylgut Stings
+Aquila Nylgut Strings

 Like all Kala ukuleles, the KA-15S comes from the factory with Aquila Nylgut strings.

-Many ukulele players agree that Aquila Nylgut strings are among the best sounding ukulele strings you can get.
+Many ukulele players agree that Aquila Nylgut strings are among the best-sounding ukulele strings you can get.
 They have a warm, sweet, harp-like tone and will improve the sound of nearly any instrument.